-1. Watch the sunrise from Cadillac Mountain in Maine.
+1. Watch the sunrise from Cadillac Mountain in Acadia National Park, Maine.

-This mountain in Maine’s Acadia National Park will give you a glimpse of the first rays of light to visit the US’ east coast.
-And it’s a great way to start my list of things you should be sure to do if you live in, or are visiting New England.
-But don’t leave right after the sun rises, spend the day hiking in this incredible US National Park right on the ocean.
+This mountain in Maine’s Acadia National Park will give you a glimpse of the first rays of light to visit the US east coast.
+And it’s a great way to start my list of things you should be sure to do if you live in or are visiting New England.
+But don’t leave after the sun rises; spend the day hiking in this incredible US National Park on the ocean.
+Read on to see what else Acadia has to offer.

-3. Eat some free cheese at any Common Man Restaurant.
+3. Eat free cheese at any Common Man Restaurant.

 4. Walk the entire Freedom Trail in Boston.

-This 2.5 miles walk will take you to 16 significant US historical sites including the site of the Boston Tea Party.
-One of the best things about New England is its colonial history.
+This 2.5 miles walk will take you to 16 significant US historical sites, including the location of the Boston Tea Party.
+One of the unique things about New England is its colonial history.

 5. Hike New England’s highest mountain, Mount Washington.